 There are numerous oxygen booster additives available at your local hydroponics store that can help improve the dissolved oxygen content of your nutrient solution.

 Make sure you read the bottle carefully: some of these oxidizers are designed for cleaning hydroponic systems (with plants removed!) and should not be added to the regular feeding program.

 Another good choice for oxygen supplementation is hydrogen peroxide.
 Hydrogen peroxide is one of the most common ways to boost dissolved oxygen content in your nutrient solution, but it is also one of the additives most argued about in the hydroponic community.

-Here’s my rationale: hydrogen peroxide occurs naturally in rain water and has played an integral role in plant and microbial evolution since the beginning of time.
-Unfortunately, many growers tend to over-apply hydrogen peroxide, which is counterproductive—high concentrations of hydrogen peroxide will create an oxidization effect, which actually kills beneficial organisms.
+Here’s my rationale: hydrogen peroxide occurs naturally in rainwater and has played an integral role in plant and microbial evolution since the beginning of time.
+Unfortunately, many growers tend to over-apply hydrogen peroxide, which is counterproductive—high concentrations of hydrogen peroxide will create an oxidation effect, which actually kills beneficial organisms.

 As long as the hydrogen peroxide is well diluted and used in moderation, though, I see no harm in using it as a dissolved oxygen booster.

-Dissolved oxygen supports the healthy lifecycle of the beneficial microbes, which are the hidden pillars of a garden’s success.
+Dissolved oxygen supports the healthy life cycle of beneficial microbes, which are the hidden pillars of a garden’s success.
 By implementing temperature control, aggressive aeration and the supplementation of oxygen-boosting additives, indoor growers can maintain high populations of beneficial microbes, avoid potential problems and maintain optimal conditions in their gardens.